cloudfuse-io/buzz-rust/README.md

 Buzz is composed of three systems:
 - :honeybee: the HBees: cloud function workers that fetch data from the cloud storage and pre-aggregate it
-- :honey_pot: the HCombs: container based reducers that collect the aggregates from the hbees
+- :honey_pot: the HCombs: container based reducers that collect the intermediate state from the hbees and finialize the aggregation
-- :sparkler: the Fuse: a cloud function entrypoint that acts ase as scheduler and resource manager for a given query
+- :sparkler: the Fuse: a cloud function entrypoint that acts as scheduler and resource manager for a given query

 Note: the _h_ in hbee and hcomb stands for honey, of course ! :smiley:

 ## Tooling

-The Makefile contains all the usefull commands to build, deploy and test-run Buzz.
+The Makefile contains all the usefull commands to build, deploy and test-run Buzz, so you will likely need make to be installed.

 Because Buzz is a cloud native query engine, many commands require an AWS account to be run.
-The Makefile uses the credentials stored in your `~/.aws/credentials` file (cf. [doc](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)) to access to your cloud accounts on your behalf.
+The Makefile uses the credentials stored in your `~/.aws/credentials` file (cf. [doc](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)) to access your cloud accounts on your behalf.

 When running commands from the Makefile, you will be prompted to specify the profiles (from the AWS creds file), region and stage you whish to use.
-If you don't want to specify these each time you run a command, you can specify defaults by creating a file named `default.env` at the root of the project with the following content:
+If you don't want to specify these each time you run a make command, you can specify defaults by creating a file named `default.env` at the root of the project with the following content:
 ```
 REGION:=eu-west-1|us-east-1|...
 DEPLOY_PROFILE:=profile-where-buzz-will-be-deployed